rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

 ### Retirement of H. Sowerby Wallis

-H Sowerby Wallis retired in 1903, leaving Hugh Robert Mill to run the British Rainfall Organization alone.
+H. Sowerby Wallis retired in 1903, leaving Hugh Robert Mill to run the British Rainfall Organization alone.

 K/4,000/11/02 is the last to refer to Sowerby Wallis: